 Medieval Turkish and 18th century conquests by Kalmyks (Kalmuklar) and others overlay the oldest layers, dating back to the sixth to fourth centuries BC, the heyday of the Saka-Scythian and related tribes whose kurgans are landmarks across the steppes.
 Historians note that the existence of female warriors led by a woman was possible in that time and place, and they wonder whether the tale explains the king of Khorezm's claim of Amazons on his border, reported in Arrian's history of Alexander's campaigns in this region in 326 BC.

 The plot of Forty Girl also reminds scholars of Persian stories about the Saka warrior queen Zarina and Herodotus's account of Queen Tomyris of the Massagetae-Saka who fought Cyrus of Persia.
 Tomyris is a national heroine claimed by peoples of western Turkey, Azerbaijan, Uzbekistan and Kazakhstan, which recently issued coins in her honor.
-[Tomyris is a popular name in these countries, and heroic ancestor of Turkic peoples-SB]
+[Tomyris is a popular name in these countries, and heroic ancestor of Turkish peoples+female name-SB]

 In 1996 the Uzbek poet Halima Xudoyberdiyeva published The sayings of Tomyris.
 Kazakh archaelogists ofteh invoke Queen Tomyris when they describe the tombs of ancient Saka princesses buried with tall pointed hats, arrows and gold treasure.
 (Could Tomyris be the Golden Warrior Woman of Issyk?)